w3c/vc-bitstring-status-list/explainer.md

 ### Example 1: Single State StatusList Credential

-A Status List credential contains a list embedded in it, this list has a singular purpose namely "revocation".
+A `StatusList` credential contains a list with a singular purpose: "revocation".
 The list is a bitstring, where each bit represents the status of a verifiable credential.
 The list is encoded as a base64url-encoded bitstring.
 The bitstring is decoded to a byte array, which is then decoded to a list of integers.
 The list of integers is then converted to a list of booleans.
-The list of booleans is then used to determine the status of a verifiable credential.:
+The list of booleans is then used to determine the status of a verifiable credential, as shown.

 ```JSON
 {